Question 116·Medium·Command of Evidence

 Eliminate answer choices that show results or reputation

-If a choice talks mainly about how many people she helped, what others thought of her, or her later memories, it’s probably not about the planning and landscape that led to her success.
+If a choice talks mainly about how many people she helped, what others thought of her, or her later memories, it’s probably not about the planning and landscape knowledge that led to her success.

 Step-by-step Explanation